Medicare (United States)

-Medicare Parts.
-Medicare is divided into four Parts: A, B, C and D. Part A covers hospital, skilled nursing, and hospice services.
+Medicare is divided into four parts: A, B, C, and D. Part A covers hospital, skilled nursing, and hospice services.
 Part B covers outpatient services.
-Part D covers self-administered prescription drugs.
-Additionally, Part C is an alternative that allows patients to choose their own plans that provide the same services as Parts A and B, but with additional benefits.
-The specific details on these four plans are as follows:
+Part C is an alternative that allows patients to choose private plans with different benefit structures that provide the same services as Parts A and B, usually with additional benefits.
+Part D is for self-administered prescription drugs.